euroscipy/euroscipy_proceedings/papers/kelsey_dsouza/01_dsouza.rst

         return t(obj) if arity(t)==1 else t(obj, time)
       return t

-Animation templates have some special case handling, since their functions take 2 parameters: the *instance* to be rendered, and the *time* at which to render its attributes.
+Animation templates have special case handling, since their functions take two parameters: the *instance* to be rendered, and the *time* at which to render its attributes.

 Templates can also be *merged*.
 Figure :ref:`funcinstances` shows an  instance of ``TableFunction`` as a circle in the same color as the ``TableFunction`` class, by merging an ``instance_template`` with a ``class_template``.